-To avoid any legal consequences, it is best not to put your business at risk and strive for compliance on your website, regardless of the business you’re in.
+To avoid legal consequences that put your company at risk, strive for ADA compliance on your website, regardless of the business you’re in.

 - Private employers with 15 or more employees

-It is required that you provide enough time for users to read and use your content.
+Additionally, ADA guidelines say that you must provide enough time for users to read and use your content.
 Any moving or disappearing elements need to stay long enough for all users to comprehend.
-It is also essential to keep seizures and physical reactions in mind and not design any content that is known to cause these problems.
+It is also essential to keep seizures and physical reactions in mind and not design features known to cause these problems.